tirupati17/tirupati17.github.io/content/_index.md

 - **[Noice](https://noice.id)**: Indonesia's largest podcast network, where he managed the iOS and Android engineering teams.
 An innovative platform that offers a unique audio entertainment experience with original and diverse content.

-- **[Zenius](https://zenius.net)**: An educational app designed to make learning engaging and accessible for students everywhere — built from scratch, ranked top 10 in Indonesia.

-- **[SehatQ](https://sehatq.com)**: A comprehensive health app that provides medical information and facilitates doctor appointments — both consumer and doctor apps built from scratch.

 Each step in his journey has been an opportunity to impact the tech landscape profoundly, pushing the boundaries of mobile technology to enhance user experiences worldwide.